 - circulates the blood

-- enables the snake to reproduce.
+- enables them to reproduce.

-When are Corn Snakes Aggressive?
+What Makes Corn Snakes Aggressive?

-With the Corn Snake, male and female are much the same when it comes to temperament.
+Male and female corn snakes are much the same when it comes to temperament.
 Both are fairly gentle, placid snakes and they rarely bite or strike out at humans.

-Who wouldn’t show some aggression if you were being tormented or harassed?
+Who wouldn’t show some aggression if they were being tormented or harassed?
 There is a thin line between a snake recognizing you as the handler and seeing you as a predator.
 Any sudden, unfamiliar movements can cause your gentle pet to flare up.

 At shedding time, you’ll notice that your snake’s eyes turn milky blue and the skin also takes on a dull whitish sheen.
-When the Corn’s eyes clear again, the snake is ready to shed.
+When the corn’s eyes clear again, the snake is ready to shed.

 Any snake is naturally aggressive when feeding as it wants to protect its food from predators.
 Also, a snake is sluggish after a meal, and it’s best to avoid handling your snake for about 48 hours once it has fed.